mthl/guix-artwork/website/drafts/guile-3.md

 primarily for testing purposes.
 Soon after, we told [`guix pull`](https://guix.gnu.org/manual/devel/en/html_node/Invoking-guix-pull.html) to [build Guix with 3.0 instead of 2.2](XXX).
-Thus, Guix users who upgrade transparently find themselves running Guix on Guile 3.0.
+Thus, Guix users who upgrade will transparently find themselves running Guix on Guile 3.0.

 The main benefit is improved performance.
 Guile 3 is known to be [up to 32 times faster than